cocome-community-case-study/cocome-cloud-jee-platform-migration/cocome-maven-project/doc/Glassfish Setup.md

 If you installed the Glassfish Tools from the Oracle Enterprise Pack for Eclipse you can create a new domain directly from within Eclipse.
-To do this, open the Servers view in Eclipse and add a new server with 'Right-Click' -> 'New' -> 'Server''.
+To do this, open the Servers view in Eclipse and add a new server with 'Right-Click' -> 'New' -> 'Server'.
 In the wizard, select Glassfish in the version you use and enter cocome-logic or cocome-web as the server name.